 Out Loud is an artistic platform for youth voices in the LGBTQIA+ community.

 Through explorations in contemporary art and the creation of a museum exhibition featuring their own artwork, students build their capacity for self-expression and cultivate a sense of agency as important contributors to our society.
-The program promotes a brave space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.
+The program promotes a safe space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.

-The course is no charge for accepted students.
-Space is limited.
-For more information, contact Elly Baldwin at firstname.lastname@example.org or call 801-328-4201 x124.
+There is no charge for accepted students to participate but space is limited.
+For more information, contact Erin Hartley at email@example.com or call 801-328-4201 x124.